hankbao/libreboot/docs/install/d945gclf.md

+---
-% Intel D945GCLF flashing tutorial
+title: Intel D945GCLF flashing tutorial
+...

 This guide is for those who want libreboot on their Intel D945GCLF motherboard while they still have the original BIOS present.